Understanding Signals

 | Link | Direct URL to the original post |

-| Status | Your workflow state (New, Reviewed, etc.) |
+| Status | Your pipeline stage (New, Reached Out, Replied, etc.) |

 Relevance Score